Chapter 14: Re-Breathing the Past

 Back then, we were too focused on the mission, or just surviving the threat.
 There wasn’t space to pause and notice what was happening inside.

-As you’ve likely experienced, writing out intense memories can stir up intense feelings—the old fear, shock, numbness, helplessness, fury, frustration, shame.
+As you’ve likely experienced, writing out memories can stir up intense feelings—the old fear, shock, numbness, helplessness, fury, frustration, shame.

 When those events first happened, it was crucial not to feel all that, so we could keep functioning, or just stay alive.
 But surviving isn’t thriving.
 Thriving means feeling powerfully, joyfully alive, and the source of that aliveness—presence, confidence, pleasure, motivation, connection—comes from the body.

-The trouble is, the body is also where we felt the pain.
+The challenge is that the body is also where we felt the pain.
 The same place we escaped from when we went numb.
-To fully experience life again, we have to fully experience our bodies.
-We need to reconnect with the parts we cut off from.

 All the steps in this series matter, but this is the one I struggled to follow through on.
 The one I often tried to do halfway.
 Why?
 Because feeling buried emotions usually sucks.
 It's uncomfortable, often painful.
 That’s why we avoided feeling them in the first place!